Enjoy the great outdoors and learn more about the history and heritage of Worcestershire in 48 hours.

 Worcestershire's beautiful countryside, historic cities, charming villages and many waterways are just idyllic, and as one of the county’s best-kept secrets, Stanbrook Abbey makes for a perfect base from which to have an end of summer break.

-Settle into your long weekend at our early 16th century former monastery with dinner at Sister Charlotte’s restaurant, which offers fabulous views over our 26-acre private estate.
+Settle into your long weekend at our early 16th century former monastery with dinner at brasserie style restaurant, The Refectory, which offers fabulous views over our 26-acre private estate.
 Our head chef is passionate about using seasonal and local produce to explore new flavour combinations – paired with a wine list to match and a great team of attentive staff, you will not be disappointed.

 After a delicious hot breakfast cooked to order and a cold buffet of cereals, yoghurts, freshly baked breads and pastries, and a selection of fruits, cheeses and cold meats, grab some fresh air and enjoy the surrounding countryside.
 Set in the shadow of the dramatic Malvern Hills, Stanbrook Abbey is ideally placed to discover some great scenery with many great walking and cycling routes.